$10 - $20 flat rate shipping within North America

 The Hummingbird Symbol – Native Art Symbols And Meanings

-To the Indigenous cultures of the Pacific Coast, the hummingbird is a messenger of joy.
-It stands for intelligence, beauty, devotion, and love.
-These little birds are also respected as fierce fighters and defenders of their territory.
+In the Indigenous cultures of the Pacific Coast, the hummingbird is seen as a messenger of joy, symbolizing intelligence, beauty, devotion, and love.
+Despite their small size, these birds are also admired for their fighting spirit, resilience and strong territorial defense.

 Hummingbirds are a symbol of good luck.
-Seeing one of these birds before an event, such as a hunting trip, or travelling to another village, was considered a good sign.
+Seeing one of these birds before an event, such as a hunting trip, or travelling to another village, was considered a good omen.

 According to one Northwest coast legend, Raven transformed a flower into a hummingbird.
 He gave the hummingbird a message to take to all the flowers, which is why we see them darting quickly from flower to flower and whispering the message; thanking each flower for its beauty and making our world a better place.

-Nowadays, hummingbirds are frequently represented in Northwest coast art (Migration by Dylan Thomas), though they have not traditionally been a major motif.
+Nowadays, hummingbirds are frequently represented in Northwest coast art (Spring Bliss by Trevor Husband, or Blue Hummingbird by Gryn White), though they have not traditionally been a major motif.
 They are portrayed in profile view with a long narrow beak and a large head with prominent eyes.
 Hummingbirds are usually shown in mid flight with flowers nearby.

 Please click here for more fun facts about hummingbirds.